DandyLyons/notes/content/Library/The Bible (WEB)/42 - Luke/Luke-10.md

 He said to him, "What is written in the law?
 How do you read it?"

 ###### v27
-He answered, "You shall love the Lord your God with all your heart, with all your soul, with all your strength, and with all your mind;
+He answered, "You shall love the Lord your God with all your heart, with all your soul, with all your strength, and with all your mind; and [[love your neighbor|your neighbor]] as yourself."

 ###### v28
 He said to him, "You have answered correctly.
 Do this, and you will live."